learn-co-curriculum/hs-intro-ruby-code-challenge-8/README.md

 **3.** Build a method that accepts a string as an argument and returns the most common word in the string.

-<a href='https://learn.co/lessons/hs-intro-ruby-code-challenge-8' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-intro-ruby-code-challenge-8' title='Today's Code Challenge!'>Today's Code Challenge!</a> on Learn.co and start learning to code for free.</p>